1917 Aberdeen South by-election: Conservatives

 As partners in the wartime coalition government, the Conservatives abided by the electoral truce between the main parties and did not put forward a candidate.

 Others

 Two other candidates came forward to contest Aberdeen South.
 James Watson, Professor of Chemistry at Anderson's College, Glasgow declared he wished to stand as an independent citizen's candidate, a vigorous supporter of what he called patriotic democracy.
 Watson had contested the Bridgeton Division of Glasgow at the 1895 general election standing for the Independent Labour Party.

 The other candidate was Frederick Pethick-Lawrence.
-He sought election as a 'Peace by Negotiation' candidate and was sponsored by the Union of Democratic Control of which was the treasurer.
+He sought election as a 'Peace by Negotiation' candidate and was sponsored by the Union of Democratic Control of which he was the treasurer.

 The election

 The writ for by-election was issued in Parliament on 26 March 1917.
 Nomination day was 30 March, with polling to take place on 3 April.
 Despite the atmosphere of wartime campaigning and the absence of a Tory candidate, some Liberals were fearful of the result.
 It was reported that there had been a backlash amongst some of Sir James Murray's supporters, who had not accepted his withdrawal and who refused to vote for Fleming; that Watson had the potential to get a large vote from Labour supporters, from Unionists, who had no candidate of their own, and disaffected Liberals.